matthew-kirkland/Connect_4/README.md

   - On Linux: `g++` or `clang++`
 - Git (to fetch SFML via CMake)

-Now, to run the game, navigate to the repository's root directory.
+Then, to run the game, navigate to the repository's root directory.
 1. Create a `build` directory by typing `mkdir build`
 2. Navigate into it  by typing `cd build`
 3. Run `cmake ..` and then `cmake --build .`